 Well, no.

 The waterway on the north end of Vancouver Island is called Johnstone Strait.
-It is a channel of water flowing between Vancouver Island and Canada’s mainland, with numerous islands in-between.
-In the grand scheme of things, it’s very narrow.
-This means that any wildlife that travels through here won’t be so far from land.
+It is a channel of water flowing between Vancouver Island and Canada’s mainland, with numerous islands in between.
+In the grand scheme of things, it’s quite narrow.
+This means that any wildlife that travels through here won’t be so far from the land.

 What’s This Got to Do With Sea Kayaking with Orca?

-The Bigg’s orca (mammal eating) can be found in this area year round.
-But what really makes this the best place for sea kayaking with orca is that in the summer months, salmon return to spawn.
-You know what loves eating salmon?
-The resident (fish eating) orca.
+The Bigg’s orca (mammal-eating) can be found in this area year-round.
+But what really makes this the best place for sea kayaking with killer whales is that in the summer months, salmon return to spawn.
+Do you know what loves eating salmon?
+The resident (fish-eating) orca.

-What I’m saying is your chances of seeing one during the summer months are actually pretty good.
-I’d even go as far as saying it is the best place in the world for kayaking with orca.
+What I’m saying, is your chances of seeing an orca during the summer months are actually pretty good.
+I’d even go as far as saying Vancouver Island is the best place in the world for kayaking with an orca.
 That’s right.
 Johnstone Strait is THE best place in the world for kayaking with orca.

 It is a spectacular moment and usually creates an awestruck silence from the group, some people even shed tears of pure joy.
 It really is special.

-Along the reef there are approximately 450 islands, which are known as ‘Cayes’ (pronounced ‘keys’), and on these islands you will find some of the happiest, friendliest and relaxed locals – truly embracing the Belize island life slogan of ‘Go Slow’.
-If you even dare walk along the beach with too much of a haste, people will tell you to ‘go slow!’
+Along the reef, there are approximately 400 islands, which are known as ‘Cayes’ (pronounced ‘keys’), and on these islands, you will find some of the happiest, friendliest and most relaxed locals – truly embracing the Belize island life slogan of ‘Go Slow’.
+If you even dare walk along the beach with too much haste, you’ll be told to ‘go slow!’

-Belize really is a hidden diamond.
-It offers both the taste of the Caribbean from its islands, as well as dense jungle, wildlife and a deep history of the Mayan people.
+Belize really is a hidden gem.
+It offers both a taste of the Caribbean from its islands, as well as dense jungle, wildlife and a deep history of the Mayan people.

-Kayaking the Inside Passage – from Seattle, Washington; to Skagway, Alaska.
+Kayak the Inside Passage from Seattle, Washington; to Skagway, Alaska

 But more importantly for us, it is an absolutely spectacular escape into the wilderness and an ideal North American expedition for sea kayakers.
 Some opt for taking it on section by section, others go for the whole route in one large expedition.